 Sour Diesel is one of the most famous high-THC (>20% THC) strains ever, and it’s been around for more than 20 years.

-According to AJ, this strain originates from his friend who was growing a strain known as Chem 91, way back in the early ’90s.
+According to AJ, this strain was bred by his friend who was growing a strain known as Chem 91, way back in the early ’90s.

 On one occasion, after a trip to Amsterdam, his Chem 91 mixed with something else, and from it grew the original Sour Diesel.

-Sour diesel has a light green color, and its pistils range from yellow to bright orange.
+Sour Diesel strain has a light green color, and its pistils range from yellow to bright orange.
 The buds are stocky and attractive, especially the trichome-packed sugar leaves that are on the darker side of green, so they stand out from the rest of the bud a bit.

 Sour Diesel covered in trichomes.
 Photo credit: instagram.com/mackinnon905

-This strain has a very strong and pungent scent right out of the box, resembling diesel fuel which is where it got its name from.
+This strain has a very strong and pungent scent out of the box, and its aroma resembles diesel fuel which is where it got its name from.

 Depending on where you purchase it from, you might also smell a hint of pine, but this will not always be the case.
 You will be blown away by just how well the aromas of diesel and lemon work together.

 Seeing how the taste and the smell are very similar qualities and they are both registered in the same part of the brain, they don’t differ too much one from another.